Shinsplat/ComfyUI-Shinsplat/README.md

 	I see a growing trend, or maybe it's a default feature, of meta-data being stripped, or simply not included, in these files and I hope that will change in the future so that we always have a way to identify trigger phrases.

+## pass_through

+	You can use this to pass the text path from one lora to another.
+I use this in order to test different checkpoint models with the same set of loras.

+	This probably loads the lora each time it's addressed.
+Use the path_in to the path_out of the target loras, then enable pass_through on the target.